 Increasing accountability and transparency

-The Government will ensure superannuation trustees are more accountable and transparent as to how they are managing the retirement savings of their members.
+In the federal budget 2020-21, the government announced that it will aim to will ensure superannuation trustees are more accountable and transparent as to how they are managing the retirement savings of their members.

 By 1 July 2021:

-- Super trustees will be required to comply with a new duty to act in the best financial interests of members.
+- Super trustees will be required to comply with a new duty to act in the best financial interests of members

-- Trustees must demonstrate that there was a reasonable basis to support their actions being consistent with members' best financial interests.
+- Trustees must demonstrate that there was a reasonable basis to support their actions being consistent with members' best financial interests

 - Trustees will provide members with key information regarding how they manage and spend their money in advance of Annual Members' Meetings.